The top 15 shows on Amazon Prime Video

 However, don’t make the mistake of thinking Patriot is just an out and out spy thriller.
 There are some Cohen brothers quirk and weird plot divergence going on here.
 What starts as a mission to undercut Iranian nuclear ambitions (via some undercover derring-do) delightfully derails into random comedy and a series of unfortunate events.
 Ultimately, Patriot is an odd duck that centres less on Mission Impossible and more on home-grown deceptions, familial obligations, awful amateur folk music and wonderfully weird supporting characters.

 Marius (Giovanni Ribisi) is a jailbird grifter who desperately wants to turn over a new leaf.
-His counterproductive means to achieve this clean slate – steal the identity of his cellmate, Pete.
+His counterproductive means to achieve this clean slate is to steal the identity of his cellmate, Pete.
 It has been 20-odd years since real-Pete last visited his elderly family members, and so the switch goes without a hitch.
 Yes, sir, it’s all smooth sailing until Marius realises he’s willingly integrated himself into a family with eccentricities extreme enough to get him killed.

 Fortunately for us in the audience, when a professional liar gets caught in a lie, they build a bigger lie.
 So, watching Marius try to dig himself out of many different holes makes for damn good viewing.
 Better yet, Pete’s family are a fascinating bunch of crooks who may know more than they’re letting on.
 And who isn’t excited about watching Brian Cranston play a recurring gangster antagonist?